eewpw/eewpw/README.md

 [![Frontend Build](https://github.com/eewpw/eewpw-dashboard/actions/workflows/docker-frontend.yml/badge.svg?branch=master)](https://github.com/eewpw/eewpw-dashboard/actions/workflows/docker-frontend.yml)

 ## Summary
-This repository provides a **Docker Compose deployment** for the *EEW Performance Viewer (EEWPW)*.
-It does not contain the source code of submodules (e.g. the frontend dashboard or backend API), but orchestrates them as pre-built Docker images.
+This repository provides a **Docker Compose deployment** for the *EEW Performance Workpackage (EEWPW)*.
+It does not contain the source code of submodules (e.g. the frontend dashboard for the viewer, or backend API), but orchestrates them as pre-built Docker images.

 The main components are the **backend API**, the **dashboard (Dash)** container, and an optional **Redis** container.
 Configuration is centralized in a single **`.env`** file, which defines ports, image tags, URLs, and data paths.
 Helper scripts